top of page

 SYNOPSIS

-Alice a curious, imaginative girl feels out of step with the expectations of the rigid world around her.
+A curious, imaginative girl feels out of step with the expectations of the rigid world around her.
 At a garden tea party, Alice’s vivid inner life collides with social norms, and she is ridiculed for her wildness.
 She escapes by following a White Rabbit into the forest where she falls into Wonderland, a topsy-turvy world with its own inscrutable creatures and customs.

-As Alice explores Wonderland, she discovers a series of surprising characters: a condescending Caterpillar who demands definition, a volatile Duchess with a penchant for pepper, an army of playing cards marching the world to ruin, a wise and mysterious cat, and an infinitely Mad Tea Party.
+As Alice explores Wonderland, she discovers a series of surprising characters: a condescending Caterpillar who demands definition, a volatile Duchess with a penchant for pepper, an army of playing cards marching the world to ruin, a wise and mysterious cat, and an endlessly Mad Tea Party.
 Alice searches for belonging and meaning in a Wonderland governed by fear, spectacle, whimsy, and nonsense.

 Casting a shadow over Wonderland, the tyrant Queen of Hearts humiliates her subjects and demands obedience with constant threats.
 Alice empathizes with the terrified populace, and she challenges the Queen’s unjust rules during a game of croquet.
 When the outraged Queen condemns Alice to a trial for her insubordination, Alice must keep her wits or risk losing her head.

 Amidst the danger, Alice bravely confronts the Queen and encourages Wonderland to resist her tyranny.
 Through courage, humor, wit, and self-knowledge, Alice upends the Queen’s power and affirms a deeper truth: identity cannot be dictated by force - it originates from within.
-ALICE is about reclaiming individual agency, trusting one’s inner voice, and self-empowerment through imagination and joy.

 CREATIVE TEAM BIOS